WRITTEN BY Dr. Nancy A. Palermo, Thrive Center for Personalized Healthcare and Wellness

-February was Heart Health month.
-While we all donned red and vowed to fight the number one killer of Americans, it’s evident that one month of awareness is not nearly enough to alter the magnitude of this disease.
+February is Heart Health month.
+While we all don red and vow to fight the number one killer of Americans, it’s evident that one month of awareness is not nearly enough to alter the magnitude of this disease.
 The numbers are dismal.
 In 2018, over 800,000 Americans died of heart disease or its related co-morbidities, accounting for one in three of all deaths.
 Despite spending over $300 billion to “fight and treat” heart disease, we have made no progress—and it appears that the numbers are increasing.
 In 2015, only three years prior, there were a little over 600,000 deaths, accounting for one in four deaths.

 Clearly, we are doing something wrong.
 Spending more is not feasible.
 Increased expenditures have not lowered death rates.
 In fact, the numbers reveal that spending has focused on prolonging the lives of patients with heart disease, not preventing or reversing it.
 Corporations have profited the most.
 Pharmaceutical sales of Lipitor, the number one statin in the US, have exceeded $130 billion since its introduction in the 1990s.
 Hospitals and cardiologists encourage imaging and procedures at $70,000 to $200,000 a pop, since insurance companies reimburse these procedures, instead of considering preventative approaches.

-Change is needed: 80% of cardio-metabolic diseases are preventable through diet and lifestyle.
+80% of cardio-metabolic diseases are preventable through diet and lifestyle.
 In fact, clinical research shows that lifestyle interventions are also successful in reversing disease.
 Widening the lens on risk factor interventions can personalize preventative approaches and optimize outcomes.

 Conventional screening modalities are incomplete in identifying those individuals at risk for developing heart disease.
 Traditionally, risk factors for heart disease have included elevated cholesterol levels, smoking, diabetes, lack of exercise and hypertension.
 By focusing on these large categories, we miss the chance to intervene effectively.
 In fact, 50% of patients who have a heart attack or stroke have normal lipid levels—the conventional cardiac risk screening tool.
 Updated research suggests there are possibly over 300 risk factors.
 Even addressing the top 20 risk factors could significantly affect outcomes.